UBC-CIC/census-explorer/docs/DeploymentGuide.md

 <img src="../images/step2.3.3_2.png">

 <img src="../images/step2.3.3_3.png">

+**Note:** Make sure the files finish uploading before moving on to the next step.

 ## Step 2.4: Trigger data preparation Step Function
 1. Log in to the Lambda management console.
 Select **Step Functions state machines** from the menu on the left.